keyan-m/cardano-account/README.md

   user's `cardano-account` address)
 - Burn the NFTs and get ADA of account's UTxOs
 - De-register `account`'s staking script and claim its registration deposit

+Note that currently there is no prevention of claiming the account UTxO before claiming all funds in the contract.
+If NFTs are burnt first, remaining funds will be locked permanently.

 ## User Experience